BCG-X-Official/fluxus/README.rst

 Contributing
 ------------

-Contributions to ARTKIT are welcome and appreciated!
+Contributions to *fluxus* are welcome and appreciated!
 Please see the `Contributing <CONTRIBUTING.md>`_ section for information.

 License